 Developing pharmaceutical products is a time-consuming, expensive and uncertain process that takes years to complete.
-We expect to continue to incur significant expenses and increasing operating losses as we conduct clinical trials of oral sulopenem and sulopenem, including the additional clinical trial and non-clinical development to be conducted in response to the CRL, seek marketing approval for oral sulopenem if clinical trials are successful, resume pre-commercialization activities, and pursue the development of our sulopenem program in additional indications, including through preclinical and clinical development.
+We expect to continue to incur significant expenses and increasing operating losses as we conduct clinical trials of oral sulopenem and sulopenem, including the ongoing Phase 3 clinical trial and non-clinical development being conducted in response to the CRL, seek marketing approval for oral sulopenem if clinical trials are successful, engage in pre-commercialization activities, and pursue the development of our sulopenem program in additional indications, including through preclinical and clinical development.
 If we obtain marketing approval for oral sulopenem, sulopenem or any future product candidate and undertake commercialization activities, we expect to incur significant commercialization expenses related to product sales, marketing, distribution and manufacturing.
 Some of these expenses may be incurred in advance of marketing approval, and could be substantial.

-Based on our current operating plan, and subject to final determination of the design and planned conduct of the additional clinical and non-clinical development for oral sulopenem, we estimate that our cash, cash equivalents and short-term investments as of March 31, 2022 should be sufficient to fund our operating expenses and capital expenditure requirements into 2024.
+Based on our current operating plan, we estimate that our cash, cash equivalents and short-term investments as of September 30, 2022 should be sufficient to fund our operating expenses into 2024.
 However, we have based this estimate on assumptions that may prove to be wrong, and our operating plans may change as a result of many factors and various risks and uncertainties.